2nd Street Tunnel - Bunker Hill

-(1921)^ - Two men seated in the cabin of a Bucyrus backhoe operate the machine as steam rises from the top.
-One man holds onto the rope that leads to the pulleys.
-Another man operates the levers that dumps a mouthful of dirt into a dump truck.
-They are digging out Bunker Hill to construct the 2nd Street Tunnel.
+(1921)* - Two men seated in the cabin of a Bucyrus steam shovel operate the machine as steam rises from the boiler.
+One man works the controls while another guides the cables that lift and dump earth into a waiting truck.
+They are cutting into Bunker Hill to create the eastern approach to the 2nd Street Tunnel.

 Historical Notes